- Cycle and sail Croatia's North Dalmatia Archipelago

 At 27 x 7m the Kapetan Jure has notched up an impressive 100 Adriatic

 showcases of sailor’s knots.
-At the bow a mermaid keeps watch for the
+At the bow, a mermaid keeps watching for the

 safe navigation of the ship.
-The Kapetan Jure provides 15 cosy guest
+The Kapetan Jure provides 15 cozy guest

 the ship's hull the size of the cabins may vary.
 A spacious living room

 suite on the quarterdeck and a sundeck with cushioned sleeping mats play

 a part in contributing to the welcoming atmosphere, inviting you to